 In European and French variants there are 37 spaces, with the numbering starting from 0 and ending at 36.
 American Roulette adds a 00, so 38 spaces are in play.

 In this guide, we shall explore different roulette rules and odds – each with its own different roulette game rules.

 Important terms you need to know

-There is a small difference between American roulette and European/French roulette, which is explained in a little more detail below, along with other terms you need to know when playing roulette.
+There is a small difference between different between American roulette and European/French roulette, are explained in a little more detail below.
+These along with other terms you need to know when playing roulette.

 - Pockets – these are the 37 or 38 numbered spaces on the table.

 - Zero – this is the green coloured pocket usually found between numbers 26 and 32.

 - Double Zero – this is the additional green pocket found on an American roulette wheel.

 - Layout – is the cloth-covered area of a roulette table.
 European and French roulette tables have a single zero, while the American version has a double-zero layout.